Suryanelli: Etymology

 Long before the human settlements formed this placed used to be on the way to Sabarimala and it was a densely forested area.
 The tree were so dense that it almost covered the ground devoid of any sunlight.

 Geography

 Situated at 1,412 m (4,633 ft) from mean sea level in the southern Western Ghats it receives a very high rainfall.
 The maximum rains are brought in by the South-west Monsoon.
 It has a very pleasant climate throughout the year.
 However, the temperature drops drastically when the weather gets windy.

 Water-Bodies

 Since it is on the slopes of the western ghats, Suryanelli is fed with may streams and rivers.
 Most of these streams dry up during peak summer months or Late April and Early May.
 However, the waterfalls near the Chinnakanal power house never dries up.
-There is a clear view of the Anaiirangal dam from Suryanelli.
+There is a clear view of the Anayirangal Dam from Suryanelli.
 Bathing and swimming in these are highly restricted because of the water being used for drinking purpose.